Children’s Mental Health – Signs of Mental Illness In Children

 2. Quality Time With The Child

 Building a bond with your kid might not require a grand gesture always.
 It can be as easy and simple as reading them a bedtime story or cooking food together.
-The children who spend quality time with their parents often feel secure and valued.
+Children who spend quality time with their parents often feel secure and valued.

 3. Bad Words Can Affect The Child